Commissioner for ACT Revenue

 This may affect the ability of the ACT Revenue Office to accurately assess an individual’s liability for tax, or eligibility for a grant, exemption or concession.
 This could lead to delays in processing and may result in the imposition of penalties and interest if it is later discovered tax is payable and due, or that an individual is not entitled to a grant, exemption or concession.

-The ACT Revenue Office will not disclose the personal information it collects unless it is with the consent of the individual, or the disclosure is authorised by law.
+The ACT Revenue Office will not disclose the personal information it collects unless it is with the consent of the individual, or the disclosure is permitted by law.

 In particular, officers of the ACT Revenue Office are restricted by the secrecy and non-disclosure provisions of the Taxation Administration Act and the First Home Owner Grant Act from disclosing certain information (including personal information) except where it is permitted by law.
 For example, the Taxation Administration Act permits the disclosure of personal information in certain circumstances where the information disclosed: